gitkraken/gk-dev-docs/gk-dev/gk-dev-subscription.md

 1. Visit [gitkraken.dev](https://gitkraken.dev?source=help_center&product=gitkraken_dot_dev).
 2. Log in with your [GitKraken account](/gk-dev/gk-dev-account/) or create one.
 3. Select your organization in the left panel, then click **Purchase Subscription**.
 You’ll need a [role](/gk-dev/gk-dev-organization/#roles) with billing permissions.
 4. Set the number of user seats.
-Choose the subscription tier that best fits your organization (Pro, Teams, or Enterprise).
+Choose the subscription tier that best fits your organization (Pro, Advanced, Business, or Enterprise).
 Each tier includes a link to learn more.
 5. Enter your organization name, first and last name, and your country or region.
 If you have a promo code, click **Have a promo code?** to enter it.
 Click **Payment details** to continue.
 6. Select a payment method and complete the billing information.
 Then click **Review your order**.
 7. Click the **Buy now** button to complete your purchase.